codinux-gmbh/quarkus-elasticsearch-logger/README.md

 # set e.g. to "mdc" to have all your MDC keys prefixed with "mdc."; use special value "off" to turn prefixing field names off (=default value)
 quarkus.log.elasticsearch.mdc.prefix=off

+# includes info about current pod if running in a Kubernetes environment (will be ignored if running outside Kubernetes)
+quarkus.log.elasticsearch.kubernetes.include=false
+# the value all Kubernetes info keys will be prefixed with.
+Use empty string or special value "off" to turn prefixing field names off
+quarkus.log.elasticsearch.kubernetes.prefix=k8s

 quarkus.log.elasticsearch.send-log-records-period-millis=100
 quarkus.log.elasticsearch.max-log-records-per-batch=100
 quarkus.log.elasticsearch.max-buffered-log-records=2000